GDSC-PLM/gdg-phsw-2025/documentation/SRS-Document.md

    - Website must be completed by November 10, 2025 (deadline in 8 days)

 5. **Future Compatibility:**
-   - Structure must accommodate future styling (Phase 2)
+   - Structure must accommodate future styling
    - Code must be maintainable and well-documented

 6. **Performance:**